-Donald Trump Says U.S. Doesn’t Need Testing System Before Re-Opening Country, Contradicting Experts
+Donald Trump Says U.S. Doesn’t Need Testing System Before Reopening Country, Contradicting Experts

 — Aaron Rupar (@atrupar) April 9, 2020

-South Korea, which has had widespread success in addressing the pandemic in the country, implemented nationwide testing right away, something that experts credit with helping to mitigate the pandemic there.
+South Korea, which reportedly has had widespread success in addressing the pandemic in the country, implemented nationwide testing right away, something that experts credit with helping to mitigate the pandemic there.

 But in the U.S., test kits were initially flawed and then slow in rolling out.
 Now, some progress has been made in getting test kits across the country, but it isn’t where experts say it needs to be.
 Last week, the U.S. tested about 960,000 people for COVID-19, with about 2 million tested since the start of the outbreak.